TarekAS/bfs-pim-research/README.md

 # What is this?

 Project to benchmark DPU-accelerated Breadth-First Search.
-Part of my MSc Thesis on Processing-In-Memory of Breadth-First Search.

 **Note:** Tested with `UPMEM DPU SDK 2020.3.x`.